AdelAlkhesh/CircleShoot/README.md

-# Gunz-Bunz-and-Zombie-Nunz
+# Circle Shoot
-A simple zombie horde shooting game
+A simple shooter horde game

-<a href=> Demo the game</a>
+<a href="https://adelalkhesh.github.io/CircleShoot/"> Demo the game</a>

 <h2> Description </h2>
-The main game loop consists of the player running around the canvas, avoiding collision with the zombies that chase them.
-The player will also have to shoot the randomly spawning zombies to kill them and complete the level.
+The main game loop consists of the player running around the canvas, avoiding collision with the circles that chase them.
+The player will also have to shoot the randomly spawning circles to kill them and gain score.

 <h2>MVP</h2>
-The mvp will be a game where the player can move in 4 different directions around the canvas while being followed by randomly spawning zombies (who will spawn from random coordinates).
-The player will be able to shoot projectiles at the zombies. the projectiles will shoot towards the mouse click coordinates at the time of the click.
+The mvp will be a game where the player can move in 4 different directions around the canvas while being followed by randomly spawning circles (who will spawn from random coordinates).
+The player will be able to shoot projectiles at the circles. the projectiles will shoot towards the mouse click coordinates at the time of the click.

 <h2>Backlog</h2>
 The list of nice to have backlog features will include:<br>